MCP HubMCP Hub

 • Automatic discovery of enabled MCP servers

-• Detailed capability extraction
+• Detailed extraction of capabilities (tools, resources, templates)

-• Real-time progress monitoring
+• Real-time progress tracking

 πŸ› οΈ MCP Servers